-Where and how you enter and exit the water are very important things for you to understand in order to have an enjoyable snorkeling experience.
+Where and how you enter and exit the water are very important things for you to understand in order to have an enjoyable snorkelling experience.
 The locations will be either shore or boat based, but could even be a combination of the two.
 A few of the entry and exit techniques covered here can be used on a boat, but this article will primarily focus on the shore or land based applications.

 While you might think that entering and exiting from shore means white sandy beaches, it can also include piers, floating docks, river embankments or rocky shorelines.
 Choose the place to enter with safety in mind and be aware that where you choose to get in the water may not be the best place to get back out.